DidItWork/HBAC/README.md

 pip install -r requirements.txt
 ```

+## Dataset

+The HBAC dataset can be obtained from the HBAC Kaggle Website ([])

 ## Training

-The main dataloading and training pipeline can be found in [hms-pipeline](hms-pipeline.ipynb)
+The main dataloading and training pipeline can be found in [hms-pipeline](hms-pipeline.ipynb).
+More information on the trianing process can be found in the notebook.

 Training can be monitored with Tensorboard using the following